Office100E Hatcher Library North

 I am the librarian for South Asian Studies and Anthropology.
 My primary duties involve the acquisition of materials and reference/consultation for these two subject areas.
 I work primarily with students and faculty of the University of Michigan but I also get requests from researchers throughout the world.
 My background is in anthropology.
 I am ABD from Syracuse University.
 I had a Fulbright Doctoral Dissertation that funded my research in India.
 For 20 months I lived in Orissa, India, half the time in Bhubaneswar (the capital) and the other half in a small village.
-My dissertation title was: "Fold Conceptions of Mental Disorders in Orissa".
+My dissertation title was: "Folk Conceptions of Mental Disorders in Orissa".
 Even though I did not finish my dissertation I learned a lot and throughout my library career I have used my knowledge of South Asia (especially language) in different positions I have held.

 In graduate school I had a Title VI Fellowship (FLAS) and studied Hindi for two years.
 I then did one year of study in the language Oriya.
 I have a great love for Orissa and work hard to expand our Oriya collections.
 The University of Michigan is one of the few university libraries that actively collects Oriya language materials.